Context

 discount > 0

-You can access the result of an expression calculated for the context customer.
+You can access the result of an expression calculated for the context profile.

 The expression is identified by UUID and calculated at the time of the request.